AdamSchwartz1/MechaCar_Statistical_Analysis/README.md

 When breaking down the individual lots, lots 1 and 2 performed very well.
 Lot 1 had a variance of 0.98 and lot 2 had a variance of 7.47.
 However, lot 3 did not perform up to expectations with a variance of 170.29.

-Overall, the production as a whole meet the design specifications but that's only because lot 1 and 2 are performing well.
+Overall, the production as a whole met the design specifications but that's only because lot 1 and 2 performed well.
 Lot 3 needs to improve their processing to decrease their variance margin.